Smartbear-Unimi/sb-ui-doc/content/en/docs/help/troubleshooting/index.md

 The birthdate of a patient is saved in the following format: YYYY-MM in the Overview tab, for instance if a patient was born on October 1, 1958, you can either:

-1. Select 1958 and October from the calendar
+1. Select 1958 and October from the calendar OR
 2. Type 1958-10.